pyeventsourcing/esdbclient/README.md

 The attribute `type` is a unicode string, used to indicate the type of the event that was recorded.

-The attribute `data` is a byte string, used to specify the data of the event that was recorded.
+The attribute `data` is a byte string, used to indicate the data of the event that was recorded.

-The attribute `metadata` is a byte string, used to specify metadata for the event that was recorded.
+The attribute `metadata` is a byte string, used to indicate metadata for the event that was recorded.

 The attribute `stream_name` is a unicode string, used to indicate the type of